abhinavmish96/NODE_COURSE/1_NodeJS_Up_and_Running/readme.md

 ### Reading a File Asynchronously

 - A new module, **File System (fs)**, The File System module wraps standard POSIX file functionality, including opening up and accessing the contents from a file.

+### Benefits of Node

+- Node isn’t all asynchronous function calls.
+Some objects may provide both synchronous and asynchronous versions of the same function.
+However, Node works best when you use asynchronous coding as much as possible.
+- The Node event loop and callback functions have two major benefits.
+- First, the application can easily scale, since a single thread of execution doesn’t have an enormous amount of overhead.
+If you ran the PHP application in Apache with the default prefork MPM, each time the application was requested, it would have to be handled in a separate child process.
+Chances are, unless you have a significantly loaded system, you’ll only be able to run—at most—a couple of hundred child processes in parallel.
+More than that number of requests means that a client needs to wait for a response.
+- A second benefit to Node is that you minimize resource usage, but without having to resort to multithreaded development.
+In other words, you don’t have to create a thread- safe application.
+If you’ve ever developed a thread-safe application previously, you’re probably feeling profoundly glad at this statement.